 Inherent risks that you won’t want to overlook include:

-- Insufficient flexibility – Under many countries' regulations, the EOR model may impose tenure limits, employee contract obligations, and restrictions on the tasks a seconded worker can perform.
-That can negatively impact your workforce’s overall utilization.
+- Insufficient flexibility – Under many countries' regulations, the EOR model may impose tenure limits, employment contract obligations, and restrictions on the tasks a seconded worker can perform.
+That can negatively impact your workforce’s overall utilisation.

-- Operational limitations – Operating through an EOR can impose restrictions on business operations and affect project management, resource allocation, and employee communication.
-The outcome could strike a blow toward your agility as a team.
+- Operational limitations—Operating through an EOR can impose restrictions on business operations and affect project management, resource allocation, and employee communication.
+This could damage your team's agility.

 Moving forward with a less experienced EOR also poses Employer of Record risks.
 Two of the most pressing concerns include: